 - Reinstall the burner assembly, reconnect the gas tubes, turn the gas back on, and relight the pilot.

 You should also check for gas leaks using soapsuds around all of the gas line joints.
 A new thermocouple should cost in the range of $5 - $10, and it should be easy to find at your local hardware store.
 While you are making the repair on the thermocouple, you may want to take the opportunity to vacuum and clean the whole burner assembly and check the burner compartment for water leaks.

 Another possible issue with a gas water heater is a faulty gas valve.
 The gas valve is located on the outside of the water heater, and it controls both the gas flow to the pilot light and gas flow to the burner itself.
-The gas valve can be changed DIY, but you may want to seek out a professional plumber due to the fact that you would need to disconnect the main gas line to the valve to replace it.
-There are a lot of dangerous situations that can arise from working on gas lines, and shutting off main gas lines can affect other gas appliances in your home.
+The gas valve should be inspected and replaced only by a professional.

 The burner of the gas water heater could be another culprit if you are not getting any hot water.
 The burner could be rusted from a possible water leak.
 It could also be cracked and damaged by years of use in the water heater.
 The burner can be replaced in much the same way that the thermocouple is repaired, by removing the whole burner assembly from the water heater.
 Once you have installed the new burner, simply reinstall the burner assembly and light the pilot.